 Video Editing Gear

 MacBook Pro.
-I have a 2014 MacBook Pro Retina 15″ 2.2 GHz Intel Core i7 processor and 16 GB memory.
+I used to have a 2014 MacBook Pro Retina 15″ 2.2 GHz Intel Core i7 processor and 16 GB memory.
 Kait has a refurbished 2015 MacBook Pro Retina 13″ with 2.7 GHz Intel Core i5 processor and 8 GB memory.

 Sony MDR7506 Headphone.
 A good pair of closed-back headphones are recommended for video editing and to check audio levels.